PascalSun/MIT-year2/Design/Protype/protype.md

  - add libopencl.a to mingw64/lib
  - - no need to copy opencl.dll to bin as shell and msms2 check windows directories

-## GoogleTest (Optional)
-### Windows MSVC Install

-- Clone the googletest repository
-- Run it via cmake
-- Open the solution in Visual Studio
-  - switch to Release build
-  - run the Install project
-    - Should install to Program Files somewhere
-  - Add environment variable GTEST_ROOT with the install path

 ### Windows MinGW Install